maritaca-ai/oab-bench/README.md

 | Sabiá-3 | 6.55 | 6.36 | 6.02 |
 | Qwen2.5-72B | 5.21 | 4.99 | 4.63 |

 The table above presents a comparison of scores given by different judges to various language models.
 It is observed that for a given model, there is a relatively low variation in scores provided by judges o1, o3, and gemini-2.5-pro.
-Additionally, all three judges produced the same ranking order for the models.
+Additionally, all three judges produced (almost) the same ranking order for the models.

 The consistency in scores and model ranking across judges suggests that the evaluation criteria are well-defined and that performance differences among models are clear and recognizable, regardless of the judge.
 This gives us confidence that the applied methodology yields reliable and valid results.